-19th century, Qianlong period; lamp capped with white jade plaque carved with celebratory characters and sits on European style carved bronze tiered plinth.
+19th century, Qianlong period; lamp capped with white jade plaque finial carved with celebratory characters and sits on European style carved bronze tiered plinth.
 H: 31.5″

 This lamp is made from a quadrangular porcelain vase attributed to Qianlong period, when the famille-rose color palette was invented by the Jesuits in palace workshops.
 The rectangular panels have a white glazed ground framed by a light blue-green band scattered with white petals.
 Each panel either has enamel painting of a high official or a court lady, all richly dressed in famille-rose color robes, relaxing and enjoying the outdoors under colorful floating clouds, in a garden setting planted with grass, seasonal trees and flowers, and exotic garden rocks among which deer and crane roam.